tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_ecr_repository_policy.md

 The repository name must be provided.

-#### repository_name _(required)_
+`repository_name` _(required)_

-The name of the ECR repository must satisfy the following constraints:
+: The name of the ECR repository must satisfy the following constraints:
   - Regex pattern `(?:[a-z0-9]+(?:[._-][a-z0-9]+)*/)*[a-z0-9]+(?:[._-][a-z0-9]+)*`.
   - Minimum 2 and maximum of 256 characters long.

-This can be passed either as a string or as a `repository_name: 'value'` key-value entry in a hash.
+: This can be passed either as a string or as a `repository_name: 'value'` key-value entry in a hash.

-### have_statement
+`have_statement`

-The `have_statement` examines the list of statements contained in the policy and passes if at least one of the statements matches.
+: The `have_statement` examines the list of statements contained in the policy and passes if at least one of the statements matches.
   This matcher does _not_ interpret the policy in a request authorization context as AWS does when a request is processed.
 Rather, the `have_statement` examines the literal contents of the IAM policy and reports on what is present (or absent, when used with `should_not`).

-**Criteria**
+: **Criteria**

-The `have_statement` accepts the following criteria to search for matching statements.
+: The `have_statement` accepts the following criteria to search for matching statements.
 A test is successful if any statement matches all the criteria.
 Criteria can be formatted in title case or lowercase, and as a string or symbol.

-`Action`
+: `Action`
   : Expresses the requested operation.
 Acceptable literal values are any AWS operation name, including the '\*' wildcard character.
     `Action` may also use a list of AWS operation names.

-`Effect`
+: `Effect`
   : Expresses if the operation is permitted.
 Acceptable values are `'Deny'` and `'Allow'`.

-`Sid`
+: `Sid`
   : A user-provided string identifier for the statement.

-`Principal`
+: `Principal`
   : Expresses the operation's target.
 Acceptable values are Amazon Resource Names (ARNs), including the '\*' wildcard.
     `Principal` may also use a list of ARN values.

-Please note the following about the behavior of the `have_statement`:
+: Please note the following about the behavior of the `have_statement`:

-- The `Action`, `Sid`, and `Resource` criteria will allow a regular expression instead of a string literal.
+: - The `Action`, `Sid`, and `Resource` criteria will allow a regular expression instead of a string literal.
   - The `have_statement` does not support wildcard expansion; to check for a wildcard value, check for it explicitly.
 For example, if the policy includes a statement with `"Action": "s3:*"` and the test checks for `Action: "s3:PutObject"`, the test _will not match_.
 You must write an additional test checking for the wildcard case.
   - The `have_statement` supports searching for list values.
 For example, if a statement contains a list of three resources and a `have_statement` test specifies _one_ of those resources, it will match.

 ## Examples